gdiminneapolis/html-320-stylin-with-sass-project-files/README.md

 FIRST: check to see if you already have Node installed.
 Start a command line program (`cmd.exe` or `powershell.exe` on Windows, Terminal.app on Mac, xterm on Linux).

-Run the commands:
+Verify that your `node` and `npm` commands are *new* enough by running the commands:

 ```bash
 node -v
 npm -v
 ```

-Verify that:

 * your Node version is at least 6 and
 * your npm version at least 3.